lyy005/Mitochondrial_nuclear_gene_evolution_in_arthropods/README.md

 ## step1_evolutionary_rate_estimation

+This directory includes scripts used to estimate evolutionary rates.
 Detailed instructions can be found ./step1_evolutionary_rate_estimation/README.md

-## step2_Rscripts_for_plotting - R scripts for plotting Figures 1 to 4, and Figures S1 to S4
+## step2_Rscripts_for_plotting

+This directory includes R scripts for plotting Figures 1 to 4 and Figures S1 to S4.
 Detailed instructions can be found ./step2_Rscripts_for_plotting/README.md

 ## step3_subsampling - scripts for subsampling for gene family size